Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What can't you rely on when your dreams are blurry?
-Your sight.
-Or, as Mark Twain said, "You cannot depend on your eyes when your imagination is out of focus."
-This quote encourages us to pay attention to our mental clarity and focus in order to properly use our vision.
-Imagination is an invaluable tool for life, so it is important to ensure it is working correctly in order to make the most of our eyes.
-It is essential to stay sharp and focused on our goals so that we can use our eyes to help us identify and reach them.
+What did Thomas Edison do to succeed?
+He failed.
+Or, as Thomas Edison said, "I failed my way to success".
+This quote reminds us that success does not come without hard work and failure, and that it is important to learn from mistakes and keep trying.
+In our daily lives, we must have the courage to try new things, take risks, and learn from our mistakes in order to reach our goals.

 <!-- </quote> -->